Wednesday, 18th September: Another very sunny morning, and quite warm despite the very fresh and blustery north-easterly breeze ..........

 Ferry Pool: The Green Sandpiper and the Common Sandpiper were at the back early this morning, with seven Avocets, c30 Black-tailed Godwits, c60 Lapwings and c25 Teal also present.
 (AH)

-Church Norton: There was a it of migration taking place this morning, with 11 Brent Geese west offshore, c120 Teal and 15 wigeon flying in off the sea into the harbour, with a bit of visible migration along the beach, including c200 House Martins, c100 Swallows, c20 Sand Martins, 16 Yellow Wagtails, 11 Grey Wagtails, 25 Linnets, a Tree Pipit and c220 Meadow Pipits, plus a Merlin that flew in off the sea.
+Church Norton: There was a bit of migration taking place this morning, with 11 Brent Geese west offshore, c120 Teal and 15 Wigeon flying in off the sea into the harbour, with a bit of visible migration along the beach, including c200 House Martins, c100 Swallows, c20 Sand Martins, 16 Yellow Wagtails, 11 Grey Wagtails, 25 Linnets, a Tree Pipit and c220 Meadow Pipits, plus a Merlin that flew in off the sea.

 Also, a Firecrest was in the churchyard, a Reed Warbler, five Blackcaps and 15 Chiffchaffs were behind the hide, a Sedge Warbler, half a dozen Whitethroats and a Stonechat, plus a Kingfisher, were along the Severals and a Spotted Flycatcher, four Blackcaps and 24 Chiffchaffs were around Bluebell Wood.